ppy/osu-wiki/wiki/Contests/VMC/3/en.md

 ![VMC banner](img/banner.jpg)

-The **Vocaloid Mapping Contest** (***VMC***) is a beatmapping contest hosted by the Vocaloid Appreciation Team (VAT).
+The **Vocaloid Mapping Contest** (***VMC***) was a beatmapping contest hosted by the Vocaloid Appreciation Team (VAT).
 Its purpose is to *promote VOCALOID, UTAU, and other vocal synth music*, giving both popular and overlooked songs a chance to shine.

-Participants compete to create the *best beatmap possible*, with their entries judged by some of the most talented and respected VOCALOID-focused mappers in the osu! community.
+Participants competed to create the *best beatmap possible*, with their entries judged by some of the most talented and respected VOCALOID-focused mappers in the osu! community.

-The third iteration of the contest introduces a *multi-phase format* featuring the **PARALLEL**, **SWAP**, and **DUET** rounds.
-This year also celebrates multiple Featured Artists whose songs were specifically chosen for the competition, along with continued support for every game mode.
+This third iteration of the contest introduced a *multi-phase format* featuring the **PARALLEL**, **SWAP**, and **DUET** rounds.
+It also celebrates multiple Featured Artists whose songs were specifically chosen for the competition, along with continued support for every game mode.

 ## Contest schedule